 A helmet is arguably the most essential piece of equipment your player wears.
 After all, it protects their most important organ ... the brain.

-researchers deem lower head accelerations and as a result lower concussion risk.
-The best helmets reduce linear and rotational acceleration of the head resulting from a wide range of head impacts.
-Stated in plain English, helmets that help disperse the force of a hit, which in turn slows head acceleration can help mitigate the risk of concussions.
+researchers deem lower head accelerations and, as a result, lower concussion risk.
+The best helmets reduce linear and rotational acceleration of the head, resulting from a wide range of head impacts.
+As stated in plain English, helmets that help disperse the force of a hit, which in turn slows head acceleration, can help mitigate the risk of concussions.

-Virginia Tech (VA Tech), which has a renowned engineering lab authored a study back in 2015 testing 32 hockey helmets and only 1 at the time, the Warrior Krown 360 provided what they considered adequate protection from rotational head accelerations, which are the main culprit in concussions, Thank goodness helmet technology has advanced a lot since that 2015 study with many more helmet now rating 5 stars in the Virginia Tech testing.
+Virginia Tech (VA Tech), which has a renowned engineering lab, authored a study back in 2015 testing 32 hockey helmets and only one at the time; the Warrior Krown 360 provided what they considered adequate protection from rotational head accelerations, which are the main culprit in concussions, Thank goodness helmet technology has advanced a lot since that 2015 study with many more helmet now rating 5 stars in the Virginia Tech testing.
 Below we present the finding from their 2022 study.

-One of the reasons we like the VA Tech study is not only the quality of the academic institution but the study is free from influence, What do we mean free from influence?
-Simply stated the Virginia Tech ratings are an independent and objective assessment of helmet performance for consumers, and probably more important, free from manufacturer influence.
+One of the reasons we like the VA Tech study is not only the quality of the academic institution but the study is free from influence, What do we mean by free from influence?
+Simply stated, the Virginia Tech ratings are an independent and objective assessment of helmet performance for consumers and, probably more important, free from manufacturer influence.
 In other words, the VA Tech study was not paid for by the helmet manufacturers.

 The VA Tech study tested the helmet's front, top, side, and back at low, medium, and high impact energies.
 The low impact severity represents the most common impact in hockey.
 The medium-impact severity represents the typical concussion in hockey.
 The high impact severity represents the hardest impacts hockey players experience.